 What Is the FDIC and How Does It Work?

-The Federal Deposit Insurance Corporation (FDIC) was set up as a response to the number of bank failures during the Great Depression in the 1930s.
-It is an agency that is backed by the government and insures the money that you have deposited in your bank in the event that the bank fails.
-If you are a member of a credit union you will receive similar coverage through the National Credit Union Administration (NCUA) It is important to check to make sure that your bank or credit union is a member of one of these associations so that your money is protected.
+If you are a member of a credit union you will receive similar coverage through the National Credit Union Administration (NCUA).
+Be sure to check that your bank or credit union is a member of one of these associations so that your money is protected.

 What Are the Guidelines to Protect My Money?